hlf-go/writing-chaincode/README.md

 To compile and execute this code all you need to do is to issue the command `go run`.
 It will run in your macOS, Linux, Windows or any compatible platform.

-In the case of chaincode the smallest unit of executable code is this:
+In the case of chaincode, the smallest unit of executable code is this:

 ```
 package main